semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

 For example the directory [configs/crossvalidation_configs_multi](configs/crossvalidation_configs_multi) contains all configuration files necessary to finetune all the multi-class datasets in a crossvalidation manner.

 There is another configuration file that is important to adjust the hyperparameters.
-The file [configs/params.json](configs/params.json) needs to be adjusted each time the finetuning process is started.
+The file [configs/params.json](configs/params.json) needs to be adjusted each time before the finetuning process is started.
 The most important hyperparameter is the model itself.
 It can be changed in the first line ``transformer_model``: